zulip/zulip/contrib_bots/lib/readme.md

 create a separate configuration file for the third party's configuration in your home directory.

+### Python dependencies

+If your module requires Python modules that are not either part of the standard Python library or the Zulip API distribution, we ask that you put a comment at the top of your bot explaining how to install the dependencies.

+Right now we don't support any kind of automatic build environment for bots, so it's currently up to the users of the bots to manage their dependencies.
+This may change in the future.

 ## Architecture

 In order to make bot development easy, we separate